 We have subsidiaries based in the United Kingdom that are subject to the tax laws of that country.
 Under current law, these subsidiaries are taxed at the applicable corporate tax rates.
-Six of the United Kingdom subsidiaries are deemed to be engaged in business in the United States, and therefore, are subject to United States corporate tax in respect of a proportion of their United States underwriting business only.
+Eight of the United Kingdom subsidiaries are deemed to be engaged in business in the United States, and therefore, are subject to United States corporate tax in respect of a proportion of their United States underwriting business only.
 Relief is available against the United Kingdom tax liabilities in respect of overseas taxes paid that arise from the underwriting business.
-Corporate tax losses incurred in the United Kingdom can be carried forward, for application against future income, indefinitely.
 Our United Kingdom subsidiaries file separate United Kingdom income tax returns.